Set Up Your Sentry Account

 Learn more about setting up alerts with integrations in Alert Routing With Integrations.

-Identify suspect commits that likely introduced an error.
+Identify suspect commits that likely introduced an error (GitHub and GitLab only).

 Suggest assignees who can best resolve the error, based on the suspect commits and your codeowners file.